-This laboratory introduces students to the processes of twin screw extrusion compounding, advanced injection molding and process monitoring, the plastics recycling process, and extrusion rheological measurements for plastics.
+This laboratory introduces students to the plastics manufacturing processes of twin screw extrusion, film extrusion, tube extrusion, and injection molding process monitoring.
 Experiments are designed so that the student will understand the theory of polymer conversion techniques by the interaction between process variables and material characteristics.

 Pre-Req: PLAS 2150 or PLAS 2160 Plastics Processing Eng Lab I/II, PLAS 2010 or PLAS 2020 Polymeric Materials I/II; Co-Req: PLAS 0010 Plastics Safety Lecture.

-This laboratory introduces students to the processes of blowm film extrusion, sheet extrusion, tubing extrusion with statistical quality control, twin screw compounding of nano-composites and over-molding.
+This laboratory introduces students to variations of injection molding, extrusion, blow molding and thermoset manufacturing processes not previously studied.
+Advanced process set-up, including design of experiments, is covered.
 Experiments are designed so that the student will understand the theory of polymer conversion techniques by the interaction between process variables and material characteristics.

 Pre-Req: PLAS 2150 or PLAS 2160 Plastics Processing Eng Lab I/II, PLAS 2010 or PLAS 2020 Polymeric Materials I/II; Co-Req: PLAS 0020 Plastics Safety Lecture.